Prioritizing Extension Resources Using Perceived Importance and Satisfaction: An Underutilized Approach

+Importance-performance analysis can reveal whether Extension clients are satisfied with the elements of programs they consider most important.
+This document was developed for Extension professionals and it may also be useful to a broad range of practitioners who plan and evaluate programs.
 This is the first EDIS document in a series of three on using importance-performance analysis to prioritize Extension resources.
-The other articles in the series can be found at https://edis.ifas.ufl.edu/topic_series_importance-performance_analysis.
+The other articles in the series can be found at https://edis.ifas.ufl.edu/entity/topic/series_importance-performance_analysis.

 Importance-performance analysis, or IPA, is a way to measure how people feel about certain characteristics of a place, issue, or program (Martilla & James, 1977).
-This technique can be used to understand the quality of service provided to clientele (Sinischalchi, Beale, & Fortuna, 2008).
+This technique can be used to understand the quality of service provided to clientele (Sinischalchi et al., 2008).
 Extension professionals can use IPA to make decisions and prioritize resources by understanding how clients rate the importance of and satisfaction with specific attributes of a program or facility.